 You will get a unique and sweet amalgam of Tahini and chocolate pancakes with this unique and easy-to-make dessert.

-- 1 cup urad dal soaked in water 4-5 hours
+- 1 cup urad dal soaked in water for 4-5 hours

-- 2 cups of rice soaked in water 4-5 hours
+- 2 cups of plain rice soaked in water for 4-5 hours

-Drain the water from urad dal and blend until smooth batter Separately do the same with rice
+Drain the water from the urad dal and blend until you have a smooth batter.
+Separately, do the same with the rice.

-Mix all ingredients and the urad dal batter in the blender with blended rice batter and mix well.
+Add the cooked rice, salt, and urad dal batter into the blender with the blended rice batter and blend well.

 Set aside to ferment for 3-4 hours at room temperature.

-On a hot pan or griddle wipe with coconut oil, pour a 1/4 cup of batter, and cook for a few minutes at low heat.
+Heat a pan or griddle, and lightly grease with coconut oil.
+Pour a 1/4 cup of the batter and cook for a few minutes at low heat.

-Once the edges are brown, you can flip the pancake over.
+Once the edges are brown, flip the pancake over.